Admissions Policies and Procedures

 - Transfer: State Policy and Procedures

-- Admission to Columbia Campus for USC System Students
+- Admission to Columbia Campus for UofSC System Students

 - Admission to South Carolina Honors College

 - Readmission of Former Students